Aleksandersenmartin/my_educ_dataengineer/dbt_educ.md

 3. Results:
 -	If a test fails, dbt outputs detailed information about the failure, helping you identify and address data quality issues.

+Singular tests are stored in the test folder